Home > Destinations > Europe > Switzerland > Bernese Oberland > Bern > Walking Tours

 1. Bahnhofplatz

-Throughout 2007 and during part of 2008, this square, or plaza, in front of the city's main railway station witnessed a more thorough urban renewal (new underground parking, new pedestrian zones, new landscaping) than any other location within Bern.
-Expect a spanking-new urban layout around this square, one of the showcases of urban Switzerland, during the lifetime of this edition.
+In 2007 and 2008, this square, or plaza, in front of the city's main railway station, witnessed a more thorough urban renewal (new underground parking, new pedestrian zones, new landscaping) than any other location within Bern.
+It's now one of the showcases of urban Switzerland.

 Opening onto Bahnhofplatz is the: